Inclusive cultural offerings - people with hearing impairments

 Cultural events for deaf people are translated into sign language.
 There are also offers with hearing amplification for people who are hard of hearing.

-In the spirit of cultural participation for all people, the state capital of Wiesbaden also offers cultural events for hearing-impaired people.
+In the spirit of cultural inclusion for everyone, the state capital of Wiesbaden also offers cultural programs for people with hearing impairments.

-Hearing-impaired people have the opportunity to take part in guided tours with hearing amplification.
-Please register for this at kulturelle-teilhabewiesbadende The Caligari Cinema also offers all films with hearing amplification on loan.
-The devices can be borrowed free of charge from the box office.
+People with hearing impairments have the opportunity to participate in guided tours with hearing amplification.
+To register, please contact caligariwiesbadende.
+Additionally, the Caligari Cinema offers hearing amplification devices for all films.
+These devices can be borrowed free of charge at the box office.
 Further information can be found below.

 Offers with hearing amplification